 9. Remote Working Is A Growing Trend Likely To Last

-As COVID caused work disruption, many organizations that had already embraced remote working, quickly adapted their employees to a full-time virtual schedule.
-Remote working expanded dramatically as working from home became a necessity for many reasons.
+Many organizations had already embraced remote working, quickly adapted their employees to a full-time virtual schedule.
 Companies have shared how they were able to quickly hook up their employees to their networks, enabling new remote working arrangements.

 Remote working was already a growing trend before the pandemic.
 Millennials had sought flexible time as a desirable perk.
 Recent college grads and even Boomers have sought this desirable perk.
 Working from home is far more geared for those in certain careers that require higher education, are city dwellers, and are in higher-income brackets.
 For example, people working in accounting, finance, and software engineering were more likely to work from home than meatpackers.
 The latter had to make tough decisions between facing the health crisis or stopping production altogether.